kingst/gunrock_web/README.md

 # Gunrock Web Server
 This web server is a simple server used in ECS 150 for teaching about multi-threaded programming and operating systems.
 This version of the server can only handle one client at a time and simply serves static files.

+This server was written by Sam King from UC Davis and is actively maintained by Sam as well.
+The `http_parse.c` file was written by [Ryan Dahl](https://github.com/ry) and is licensed under the BSD license by Ryan.

 ## Quickstart
 To compile and run the server, open a terminal and execute the following commands:
 ```bash